Hyperbaric Oxygen Therapy

 Oxygen is necessary for healing.
 When an injury occurs, the area around the wound becomes inflamed.
 This reduces the amount of oxygen available to the area for healing.
 When an injury is serious, the damage may be greater than the body’s capacity to heal.

 Hyperbaric oxygen therapy helps the healing response by enriching the blood with oxygen and allowing for a steady flow of oxygen-rich blood to reach the wound.
+We offer Hyperbaric Oxygen Therapy in San Francisco.

 (References: Global Healing Center)